stackel/static-web-boilerplate/README.md

 # static-web-boilerplate
 Boilerplate for a static website using mustache and tachyons that deploys directly to Github Pages.

+Setup: `npm install`, customize `package.json` and set git upstream to your empty Github repo.
-Generate index.html with mustache: `npm run build` Deploy to Github pages: `npm run deploy`
+Build index.html on mustache file changes. `npm run watch` Deploy to Github pages: `npm run deploy`